-MWAA submitted a tabulation of possible CNPAs that could further improve the Contingency on July 6, 2012 with a total value of approximately \$63.9 million.
+MWAA submitted a tabulation of possible Concurrent Non-Project Activities (CNPAs) that could further improve the Contingency on July 6, 2012 with a total value of approximately \$63.9 million.
 This tabulation was reviewed by the FTA and PMOC and additional information was requested from MWAA on July 30, 2012.
 The revised tabulation of CNPAs was submitted on August 10, 2012.
 MWAA and the FTA/PMOC discussed this tabulation following the September 7 monthly meeting.
 The FTA/PMOC indicated that there was a potential \$23,861,089 that could be considered CNPAs.
 FTA indicated that \$19,511,703 in additional cost would be taken up with the FTA Administrator for possible inclusion in the CNPAs.
 The FTA subsequently identified \$36.7 million of CNPAs in its November 6, 2012 letter to MWAA.
 MWAA's letter of November 28, 2012 corrected the total for CNPAs to \$40.38M, citing inconsistencies in the FTA numbers and requesting verification.
+MWAA is currently developing the documentation to confirm the refund of any federal funds previously drawn down to pay for these ineligible costs.

-MWAA acknowledges that WMATA will contribute no funding, that the FTA and VDOT budgets are fixed, and that the local funding partners bear a percentage of the non-FFGA budget overruns; all principles understand their financial responsibility and all budget overruns will be managed according to the agreed funding plan.
+MWAA acknowledges that WMATA will contribute no funding, that the FTA and VDOT budgets are fixed, and that the local funding partners bear their share of the non-FFGA budget overruns; all principles understand their financial responsibility and all budget overruns will be managed according to the agreed funding plan.

 Schedule Risks: With regard to Schedule Contingency, MWAA and DTP previously agreed to a zero loss recovery schedule with a data date of December 25, 2010.
 This recovery schedule had a mitigation period of fourteen months, extending from January 2011 through February 2012 to recover 113 calendar days of the total of 510 calendar days.
 MWAA and DTP are now working off a new Mitigation Schedule with a data date of October 25, 2011 that was accepted "as noted" on November 23, 2011.
-Through November 2012, MWAA has granted DTP time extensions of 30 calendar days reducing the available contingency from 510 to 480 calendar days.
+Through December 2012, MWAA has granted DTP time extensions of 30 calendar days reducing the available contingency from 510 to 480 calendar days.
 MWAA reports having denied nine claimed weather delay days that DTP continues to pursue.
 However, DTP'S assessment has reported an additional 15 calendar days of weather delay that if approved would move the SSCD to September 13, 2013.
-Some of the arguments made by MWAA appear to be weak, i.e. night shift weather delays can only be considered on the day the shift would have ended, despite weather impacts incurred on the front end of the shift.
-If more denied potential excusable weather delays continue to mount without solid arguments, MWAA may be at risk of a DTP self-imposed constructive acceleration to meet the required completion date.
-A fresh independent evaluation may be in order in the not too distant future.
+In the PMOC's opinion, some of the arguments made by MWAA appear to be weak, i.e. night shift weather delays can only be considered on the day the shift would have ended, despite weather impacts incurred on the front end of the shift.
+If more denied potential excusable weather delays continue to mount without solid arguments, MWAA may be at risk of a DTP self-imposed constructive acceleration to meet the required completion date